 isointense to hyperintense on T2

 An air space nodule is a small (few millimeters to 1 cm), ill-defined, nodular opacity that is often centrilobular in location and is non-specific, seen in many conditions.
 Commonly it represents a focal area of consolidation or peribronchiolar inflammation, and can indicate endobronchial spread...

-The angle is formed by the acetabular roof to the vertical cortex of the ilium.
-This is a similar measurement to the acetabular angle.
+The angle is formed by the acetabular roof to the vertical cortex of the ilium and thus reflects the depth of the bony acetabular roof.
+This is a similar measurement to the acet...

 The amniotic fluid index (AFI) is an estimate of the amniotic fluid volume in a fetus.
 It is part of the fetal biophysical profile.

 uterus is divided into four imaginary quadrants with linea nigra and umbilicus acting as the vertical and the horizontal axis respectively

 Amniotic fluid volume (AFV) is a function both of the amount of water transferred to the gestation across the placental membrane, and the flux of water across the amnion.

 Change in volume through gestation